AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 request or issue.
 The TSC should serve as the final arbiter where required.

+### Test Policy

+All functionality in the library must be covered by an automated test.
+Each library has a companion ``Test`` project - ``ImathTest``, ``HalfTest``, ``IlmImfTest`, etc.  This test suite is collectively expected to validate the behavior of very part of the library.

+* Any new functionality should be accompanied by a test that validates its behavior.

+* Any change to existing functionality should have tests added if they don't already exist.

+The test should should be run, via ``make check``, before submitting a pull request.

+In addition, the ``IlmImfFuzzTest`` project validates the library by feeding it corrupted input data.
+This test is time-consuming (possible over 24 hours), so it will only be run occasionally, but it must succeed before a release is made.

 ### Project Issue Handling Process

 Incoming new issues are labeled promptly by the TSC using GitHub labels.